HugoDELCROIX/SploitableTools/scripts/DOCUMENTATION.md

 # 3. Vulnerability Scanner

 This script will perform a port scan then compare the results with a wordlist containing different versions of vulnerable services.
 You need to provide an IP address (10.10.10.10) and ports number separated by commas (like 21,22,...).
-You also need to create a file.txt containing vulnerable service versions at the project root.
-You can either find the `vulnList.txt` file in the repository and fill it.
+You also need to create a file.txt containing vulnerable service versions and move it to the `wordlists` directory.
+You can either find the `vulnList.txt` file in the `wordlists` directory and fill it.
 This script is not working with websites yet.

+# 4. Bruteforce SSH Credentials

+This script will perform a Dictionary-based bruteforce attack on a SSH session.
+You need to provide the hostname and username used to connect to the session (username@hostname).
+You also need to create a file.txt containing passwords to try connecting with and move it to the `wordlists` directory.
+You can either find the `passwdList.txt` file in the `wordlists` directory and fill it.